-The existing hospitals and facilities at Nathalia, Cobram and Numurkah will remain in place, in their current locations, and services will be maintained and enhanced.
-Urgent Care Centres, clinical services, aged care, primary health, allied health and all other health services will remain in place.
+The existing hospitals and facilities at Nathalia, Cobram and Numurkah remain in place, in their current locations, and services will be maintained and enhanced.
+Urgent Care Centres, clinical services, aged care, primary health, allied health and all other health services remain in place.
 The local identity of each facility will be preserved.

 There will be no loss of services, staffing or funding.
-Staff are valued and all staff will transfer across to the new organisation in their current roles and locations.
-Volunteers are also an integral part of the organisations and will remain with each campus.
+Staff are valued and all staff have transferred across to the new organisation in their current roles and locations.
+Volunteers are also an integral part of the organisations and remain with each campus.

 The new entity will enable significant opportunities for the growth of health services and the provision of new services that meet the needs of the three communities.

-The Board will have local representation from each community and three Community Advisory Groups will be established to ensure local health needs are heard.
+Three Community Advisory Groups will be established to ensure local health needs are heard.
 These are in addition to existing Consumer Liaison Committees.

 The proposal for voluntary amalgamation was approved by the Minister for Health and the Department of Health and Human Services.
 It was also unanimously supported by the three Boards following extensive community and staff consultation, due diligence assessment, and careful consideration of the benefits and issues – with focus on improving access to care for local communities.
 The independent Due Diligence Report found no major issues of concern on the proposal to join services – this included a comprehensive assessment of clinical, financial, governance, regulatory and human resource matters.